The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Case study

 \subsection{Carpal tunnel syndrome}

-\paragraph{Exploratory Analysis:} Within the observation period of three years, 192 among 19817 exposed patients ($0.97\%$) experienced carpal tunnel syndrome.
-The day of occurrence is on average $429 \; (290)$ which is approximately one year after drug prescription.
-The histogram of event-times (Figure \ref{fig:tunnel_exploratory_plots} a.1) reveals that events very slightly decrease over the scope of the observation period.
+\paragraph{Exploratory Analysis:} Within the OP of three years, 192 among 19817 exposed patients ($0.97\%$) experienced carpal tunnel syndrome.
+The day of occurrence is on average $429 \; (sd = 290)$ which is approximately one year after drug prescription.
+The histogram of event-times (Figure \ref{fig:tunnel_exploratory_plots} a.1) reveals that events very slightly decrease over the scope of the OP.
 The hazard estimate (Figure \ref{fig:tunnel_exploratory_plots} b.1) indicates a slightly higher constant risk in the first 18 months and a decrease after that.

-Within the control group, carpal tunnel syndrome occurred in 244 among 39389 patients ($0.62\%$).
+Within the control group, carpal tunnel syndrome occurred for 244 among 39389 patients ($0.62\%$).
 The distribution of events looks similar to the exposed group's plot (see Figure \ref{fig:headache_exploratory_plots} a.2).
 The hazard estimate shows an incline of risk in the first year, a rather constant trend in the middle and again an increase within the last 5 months. (see Figure \ref{fig:tunnel_exploratory_plots} b.2).

 \paragraph{Signal detection test:}